theQRL/theqrl.org/content/blog/2021/quantum-fud-qrl-and-the-big-tech-lie/index.md

 slug: quantum-fud-qrl-and-the-big-tech-lie
 date: 2021-04-01
 author: "Jack Matier"
-title: "QRL and the truth about why quantum computing is a hoax and all skeptics were right in the first place"
+title: "QRL and the truth about how quantum computing is a hoax and all skeptics were right in the first place"
 summary: "It's true.
 They were 100% right with no mistakes whatsoever"
 featured_image: quantumfudtitle.png
 images: